ZupIT/horusec-admin/README.md

 ```
 Don't worry this is normal because the script is trying create new database, but the pod of the postgresql is not ready, it will run again until create new database.

-After script finish.
-Install Horusec-Operator
+**Step 3.** After the script finishes, install Horusec-Operator:

 ```bash
 kubectl apply -f "https://github.com/ZupIT/horusec-operator/releases/download/v2.0.0/horusec-operator.yaml"
 ```

-See the resource if was installed with sucess!
+**Step 4.** Check if the resource was installed:

 ```bash
 kubectl api-resources | grep horus
 ```
-you can see an output like this:
+You may see an output like this:

 ```text
 $ kubectl api-resources | grep horus
 horusecplatforms                  horus        install.horusec.io             true         HorusecPlatform
 ```

-And you can see the pod manager by this resource
+And you can see the pod manager by this resource:
 ```text
 $ kubectl get pods -n horusec-operator-system
 NAME                                                   READY   STATUS              RESTARTS   AGE horusec-operator-controller-manager-7b9696d4c4-t7w2q   2/2     Running             0          2m10s
 ```

-And now is necessary install horusec-admin in your cluster
+**Step 5.** Now, install horusec-admin in your cluster:

 ```bash
 kubectl apply -f "https://github.com/ZupIT/horusec-admin/releases/download/v2.0.0/horusec-admin.yaml"
 ```

-See the pod running!
+See the pod running:

 ```bash
 kubectl get pods
 ```
-you can see an output like this:
+You may see an output like this:
 ```text
 $ kubectl get pods
 NAME                                                    READY   STATUS      RESTARTS   AGE horusec-admin-74594694f-sdmr8                           1/1     Running     0          1m
 ```

-And now in your terminal start in port-forward of this service how:
+**Step 6.** Now in your terminal, start in port-forward of this service:

 ```bash
 kubectl port-forward horusec-admin-74594694f-sdmr8 3000:3000
 ```
-and if you access `http://localhost:3000` you see horusec-admin page
+If you access `http://localhost:3000` you will see horusec-admin page.

-To get this access token, is necessary see the logs of the service, because the token was showed only internal pod and renewd every 10 minutes.
+**Step 7.** Get the access token.
+See the logs of the service because the token was showed only in the internal pod and renewed every 10 minutes.
 See follow example:

 ```bash
 kubectl logs pod/horusec-admin-74594694f-sdmr8
 ```
-and your output:
+And your output may be:
 ```text
 time="2021-06-25 11:29:12 +0000" level=info msg="Token:04cd71a59715bc535cdc3ef6050c4f0ad49f12f0" prefix=authz
 time="2021-06-25 11:29:12 +0000" level=info msg="Valid until:2021-06-25 13:29:12.454049573 +0000 UTC m=+7200.016119300" prefix=authz
 time="2021-06-25 11:29:12 +0000" level=info msg=listening addr=":3000" prefix=server
 ```

 The token in this case is `04cd71a59715bc535cdc3ef6050c4f0ad49f12f0`.

-Setup authentication go to the page general and **click in "Save" button**, and all horusec services is upload with default configuration.
-You can see with command
+**Step 8.** Setup the authentication.
+Go to the general page and **click on "Save" button**, and all Horusec services will upload with default configuration.
+You can see with command:

 ```bash
 kubectl get pods
 ```
-you can see an output like this:
+The output will be like this:

 ```text
 $ kubectl get pods
 NAME                                                    READY   STATUS      RESTARTS   AGE